Wawa, Ontario: Fur trade days

 Fort Michipicoten was constructed at the mouth of the Michipicoten River.
 It was at the junction of the main fur trade route from Montreal westward and the route to James Bay via the Missinaibi River.

 French explorers reached the area by the mid 17th century, and a post was built early in the next century.
 The site was on the south bank of the river, opposite the mouth of the Magpie River.
 By 1729, it was an outpost of Fort Kaministiquia under command of Vérendrye's Postes du Nord.
 When the British conquered Canada in 1763, this post was abandoned.

 Four years later, it was re-opened on the same site by fur traders Alexander Henry the elder and Jean Baptiste Cadotte.
 The route from James Bay was explored by Edward Jarvis (1775) and Philip Turnor (1781).
 In 1783, it was taken over by the North West Company, based in Montreal.
 In 1797, the Hudson's Bay Company built a rival post on the north bank.

 With the union of the two companies in 1821, the Lake Superior trade was diverted from Montreal to Hudson Bay via Michipicoten.
 From 1827, the fort was the headquarters of the Superior Division, and several annual meetings were held here.
-It was a centre for fishing, boat-building and small-scale manufacture and repair.
+It was a centre for fishing, boatbuilding and small-scale manufacture and repair.
 It also served as a base for missionaries and surveyors.
 This lasted until 1863, when the arrival of steamboats and railways made it unnecessary.
 It was closed in 1904 and gradually taken apart.
 In 1982, the site became the Michipicoten Provincial Park.